DecisionsDev/odm-docker-kubernetes/platform/gcloud/README_GATEWAY.md

 # Deploying IBM Operational Decision Manager on Google GKE

-This project demonstrates how to deploy an IBM® Operational Decision Manager (ODM) clustered topology using the [container-native load balancer of GKE](https://cloud.google.com/kubernetes-engine/docs/concepts/container-native-load-balancing).
+This project demonstrates how to deploy an IBM® Operational Decision Manager (ODM) clustered topology using the [Gateway API with GKE](https://cloud.google.com/kubernetes-engine/docs/concepts/gateway-api).

-The ODM services will be exposed using the Ingress provided by the ODM on Kubernetes Helm chart.
+The ODM services will be exposed using the Gateway API provided by GKE's native Gateway Controller.
 This deployment implements Kubernetes and Docker technologies.
 Here is the Google Cloud home page: <https://cloud.google.com>